-So, this bookl is made from paper which has been printed using natural dyeing techniques.
-In order to eco print your paper you need to follow these instructions.
+So, this book is made from paper which has been printed using natural dyeing techniques.

 This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.
 Please see my disclosure for more details.

 How to bind your own handmade book